daroshchanka/playwright-typescript-starter/README.md

 ### Configuration

-#### Platwight Test configuration
+#### Playwright Test configuration

-`playwright.config.ts` placed in root, it's provided by `@playwright/test` and no customizations added in the framework to handle it.
+`playwright.config.ts` placed in the project root, it's provided by `@playwright/test` and no customizations added in the framework to handle it.

-It allows to configure Playwright tool itsef and also tests/reports.
+It allows to configure Playwright tool itself and also tests/reports.

-Important concept here is the ability to define _projects_ a set of launch configs grouped under some name, easy to refer in the test run command.
+Important concept here is the ability to define _projects_ - a set of launch configs grouped under some name, easy to refer in the test run command.

 _Example_: